 Outputs

-- <wait.status>: Status of the wait ('waiting', 'completed', or 'cancelled')
+<wait.waitDuration>: The wait duration in milliseconds<wait.status>: Status of the wait ('waiting', 'completed', or 'cancelled')

 Example Use Cases

-Scenario: Stay within API rate limits
+API Rate Limiting - Stay within API rate limits between requests

 - Keep waits reasonable: Use Wait for delays up to 10 minutes.
 For longer delays, consider scheduled workflows